erenavsarogullari/OTV_JSF_PrimeFaces/README.md

-OTV_JSF_Hibernate_PrimeFaces

-www.onlinetechvision.com - JSF Hibernate PrimeFaces Project
+JSF – PrimeFaces Hello World Application

-This project shows how to develop a project by using JSF, PrimeFaces and Hibernate
+This project shows how to develop a JSF Hello World project by using PrimeFaces.

+Used Technologies :

+JDK 1.6.0_21, JSF 2.0.3, PrimeFaces 2.2.1, Apache Tomcat 6.0 and Maven 3.0.2